40 Hours Without Network: Alaró Demands Answers After Outage

 In daily life the outage meant far more than no streaming in the evening: craft businesses could not confirm orders by message, doctor's practices had problems with online appointments, delivery services risked missing time slots.
 Particularly vulnerable were people who rely on telemedicine, smart home devices or online banking.
 Reports that some affected people even experienced delayed emergency calls make the situation explosive and show that it is about more than lost sales data.

 What is little discussed is that the technical topology – that is whether an area is supplied by several independent lines or depends on a single axis – is decisive.
 Here a single point of failure was revealed: Movistar acts as a backbone for several providers on Mallorca.
-If this partner fails, many fall with it.
+If this partner fails, many fall with it, and even administrative systems can be disrupted as seen in IT outage threatens allocation of 650 vacation rental slots in Mallorca.

 What the municipality demands – and what else is possible